Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/front_section.md

 ### Canopy/Low Altitude Warning

-Sets audio level for canopy open and low altitude voice warnings.
+The cubic knob (1) sets audio level for canopy open and low altitude voice warnings.

 This system is not installed on this variant of the F-4E.

 ### Stall Warning

-The Stall Warning knob controls the volume of the [AoA tones](../../../systems/flight_controls_gear/flight_controls.md#aural-tone-system) that play when flying at certain angles.
+The Stall Warning knob (2) controls the volume of the [AoA tones](../../../systems/flight_controls_gear/flight_controls.md#aural-tone-system) that play when flying at certain angles.